 All Subsidized and Unsubsidized Direct Student Loans will be 6.8% for any loans made on or after July 1,2012.
 (Compared to 2011-2012 Sub Loans were at 3.4%)

+IF you are a new student or a transfer student you will need to complete an MPN.
 The Direct Stafford Loan process will be completed online.
 The MPN will be signed at the U.S. Department of Education Web portal.
-The MPN will only need to be signed once; it is good for 10years and as loans are requested for subsequent years, the loans will be added to your Master Promissory Note.
+The MPN will only need to be signed once; it is good for 10 years and as loans are requested for subsequent years, the loans will be added to your MPN.
 The MPN explains the terms and conditions of your loan and is your legally binding agreement to repay your loan to the Department of Education.
-Students will need the Department of Education-issued PIN (used to file the FAFSA) to complete the process.
+Students will need their Department of Education issued PIN (used to file the FAFSA) to complete this process.

-The Direct PLUS Loan should be applied for the academic year.
+If you are a new borrower you will need to complete the Direct PLUS Loan MPN and Application.
+When applying you should do so for the academic year.
 The loan cannot be applied for more than 90 days before the start of the academic year.
 The Federal Direct PLUS Loan application process involves three steps:

 • Complete the application for Federal Direct PLUS Loan